netzkollektiv/ratenkaufbyeasycredit-php-sdk/README.md

 # ratenkauf by easyCredit PHP SDK (unofficial)

+# Deprecation Notice

+**This repository is deprecated, development has been moved to https://github.com/teambank/ratenkaufbyeasycredit-lib-php**

+# Description

 The PHP SDK is a simplified and purpose oriented library for integration of ratenkauf by easyCredit.
 It is used in the following e-commerce plugins:

 * Magento 1